rebleo/i2daSummer2018/README.md

 #### Reading:
 * Required:
- ** Understanding Comics - Scott McCloud
- ** Motion Graphics - Ian Crook and Peter Bear
+  * tbd
 * Suggested:
- ** The Illusion of Life: Disney Animation - Frank Thomas and Ollie Johnson ** The Animator’s Survival Kit - Richard Williams
+  * The Illusion of Life: Disney Animation - Frank Thomas and Ollie Johnson
+  * The Animator’s Survival Kit - Richard Williams

 #### Assignments:
-Every week students will be asked to read, watch and share a variety of media experiences as well as share the work they create during in class discussion and critique.
-Every week will be different.
+Every class students will be asked to read, watch and share a variety of media experiences as well as share the work they create during in class discussion and critique.
+Every class will be different.
 Please pay close attention to the syllabus online as these may change throughout the semester.

 #### Blog:
 Students will be asked to share images or videos as a means to turn in homework assignments.
 Students should set up and maintain a personal blog for this purpose.
 There are many free options that will offer you enough storage space for the semester.
 I suggest Wordpress or Medium but choose whatever platform you prefer.